johnwu0604/aml-automatic-compute/README.md

 For your convenience, this repository includes a training script that can be used as an example to run the job.
 Steps `3-4` are defaulted to use the provided training script.
 If using your own code, make sure to fill out the parameters accordingly based on your scenario.

-1. Navigate to the [Azure ML Studio UI](https://master.ml.azure.com/?wsid=/subscriptions/4aaa645c-5ae2-4ae9-a17a-84b9023bc56a/resourceGroups/john/providers/Microsoft.MachineLearningServices/workspaces/john-west&flight=clusterlesscompute,clusterlesscomputeruns,aml5minstowow&tid=72f988bf-86f1-41af-91ab-2d7cd011db47) and click on the `Train your own model` card.
+1. Navigate to the <a href="https://master.ml.azure.com/?wsid=/subscriptions/4aaa645c-5ae2-4ae9-a17a-84b9023bc56a/resourceGroups/john/providers/Microsoft.MachineLearningServices/workspaces/john-west&flight=clusterlesscompute,clusterlesscomputeruns,aml5minstowow&tid=72f988bf-86f1-41af-91ab-2d7cd011db47" target="_blank">Azure ML Studio UI</a> and click on the `Train your own model` card.

 ![alt text](./img/12.png)